Candy

 Please contribute your translations to the project.

-resources — path to resources folder, default: 'res/'
+assets — path to assets folder, default: 'res/'

-Path to the resources folder with trailing slash.
+Path to the assets folder with trailing slash.

 crop — settings to crop messages & nicknames: { message: { nickname: 15, body: 1000 }, roster: { nickname: 15 } }